frmdstryr/django-xadminlte/README.md

 # django-xadminlte
-AdminLTE theme and plugins for django-xadmin
+Drop in AdminLTE theme and plugins for django-xadmin

 Based on: